datvidc/news-explorer-frontend/README.md

 - check Figma on new screens.
 My old screens do not show ANY grey, but a whole section is grey
 - sometimes chrome misbehaves.
 Restart often.
 Also, window.innerWidth gives wrong pixel count...why ?
   Use window.screen.width for some reason this shows correct.
+- Take the time- document your API in/Out - this helps always.
+- When in doubt - control formats excessively.
+Third Parties change formats all the time...

 # Getting Started with Create React App